infogroup502/TSLinear/README.md

-# TSLiner
+# TSLinear
 This repository contains the official implementation for the paper [Universal Multi-scale Linear Representation Learning for Multivariate Time Series]().

 ## Requirements
-The recommended requirements for TSLiner are specified as follows:
+The recommended requirements for TSLinear are specified as follows:

 - Python 3.7
 - torch==1.12.0